Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for a very constructive report that helped improve our paper.
 We are indebted to Eugene Vasiliev for his continuing assistance with \agama.
 TTG acknowledges partial financial support from the Australian Research Council (ARC) through an Australian Laureate Fellowship awarded to JBH.
-We acknowledge the facilities, and the scientific and technical assistance of the National Computational Infrastructure (NCI), which is supported by the Australian Government, through the Sydney Informatics Hub (SIH) HPC Allocation Scheme 2022 (PI: TTG; CI: JBH).
+We acknowledge the use of the National Computational Infrastructure (NCI) which is supported by the Australian Government, and accessed through the Sydney Informatics Hub (SIH) HPC Allocation Scheme 2022 (PI: TTG; CI: JBH).
 We made use of Pynbody\footnote{\url{https://github.com/pynbody/pynbody}} and Matplotlib \citep{hun07a} -- both {\sc Python}\footnote{\url{http://www.python.org} }-based softwares -- in our analysis.
 This research has made use of NASA's Astrophysics Data System (ADS) Bibliographic Services\footnote{\url{http://adsabs.harvard.edu} }.